 Messiah Jesus will once again “tabernacle” or dwell among us, just as it says of His first coming, And the Word became flesh, and dwelt (Greek. tented, tabernacled) among us, and we saw His glory, glory as of the only begotten from the Father, full of grace and truth (John 1:14).

-the house of the LORD will be established as the chief of the mountains, And will be raised above the hills; and all the nations will stream to it.
-3. And many peoples will come
+of the LORD will be established as the chief of the mountains, And will be raised above the hills; and all the nations will stream to it.
+3. And many peoples will come and say,

-and say, "Come, let us go up to the mountain of the LORD, to the house of the God of Jacob; that He may teach us concerning His ways and that we may walk in His paths."
-For the
+"Come, let us go up to the mountain of the LORD, to the house of the God of Jacob; that He may teach us concerning His ways and that we may walk in His paths."
+For the law will go

-law will go forth from Zion and the word of the LORD from Jerusalem.
-4. And He will judge between the nations, and will render decisions for many peoples; and they will hammer
+forth from Zion and the word of the LORD from Jerusalem.
+4. And He will judge between the nations, and will render decisions for many peoples; and they will hammer their swords

 All saved Israelites of all ages will be gathered to dwell within the full borders of their Promised Land.
 (Isaiah

 11:11-12, 27:12-13, 43:5-7; Ezekiel 11:14-18; Matthew 24:31; etc.)